 And she so admires what Pepper has done with Seattle Spice in the Pike Place Market, making the venerable business started in the early 1970s, right after the voters saved the Market from “urban removal,” into a vibrant shop that mixes new and old into a spicy (sorry–not sorry!) blend that’s perfect for the times.

 But something happened between Maddie and Pepper years ago, and our friendship has never been the same.
 I still see each of them, but rarely together.
 What happened, they’ve never said, and neither has ever uttered a harsh word about the other—at least not to me.
 I don’t need to know, but I would like to know how to get them back together.

 Because friendship truly is the spice of life.

 Tell me about your dearest friend, and one lucky reader will win TWO books -- winners' choice, TWO copies of the same title or TWO different titles, from the first four Spice Shop mysteries, one to read and one to share!
 (Leave your email address to enter; US addresses only; winner will be chosen Monday, June 29.)

 And I'm celebrating independent booksellers!
 Order a book from an indie -- online or locally -- then pop over to my Facebook page and tell me about it.
 When the chaos ends and bookstores reopen, I'll choose a winner of a book of mine or a bookstore gift card.

-From the cover of THE SOLACE OF BAY LEAVES, Spice Shop Mystery #5 (Seventh St. Books), coming July 21, 2020:
+From the cover of THE SOLACE OF BAY LEAVES, Spice Shop Mystery #5 (Seventh St. Books), coming in ebook and audio July 21, 2020 (in paperback October 20):

 Pepper Reece never expected to find solace in bay leaves.